Visa policy of Mexico: Treatment of Colombians

-In October 2019, a 17-year old autistic child was selected to join a drawing competition in Mexico City, and arriving into Mexico he was interviewed by some people who, according to the minor, were yelling at him and telling him that he was not welcome in their country.
-They took away his cell phone, his drawing book and put him in a room that the minor describes as a prison., an interview by Colombian newspaper Semana describes that arriving into Mexico is like "landing in hell".
+In October 2019, a 17-year old autistic child was selected to join a drawing competition in Mexico City, and arriving into Mexico he was interviewed by some people who, according to the minor, yelled at him and told him that he was not welcome in their country.
+They took away his cell phone, his drawing book and put him in a room that the minor described as a prison.
+Another traveler interviewed by Colombian newspaper Semana described arriving into Mexico like "landing in hell".